kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/sound-generate-silence.png)

-In the "silence" dialog box, enter the amount of silence you want to generate and click "OK".
+In the "silence" dialog box, enter the amount of silence you want to generate.
 Here I have entered 30 seconds of silence.

 ![](../static/images/sound-silence-dlg.png)

+Click "OK" to finish generating silence.

 ##### Export final stimulus

 ### How to synthesize sounds
 ##### A short list of sounds